sg893052/sonic-buildimage/L2/DHCP_Snooping/DHCP_Snooping_HLD.md

 DHCP snooping mitigates DHCP starvation attacks and DHCP spoofing attacks.

+DHCP Snooping works by trapping all DHCP packets to CPU and applying the dhcp snooping logic on those packets.
 DHCP snooping prevents unauthorized DHCP servers from offering IP addresses to DHCP clients by checking trust state of the port thereby mitigating spoofing attacks.
-By verifying the client hardware MAC address against the source MAC in the ethernet header minimizes the scope of starvation attacks.
+And by verifying the client hardware MAC address against the source MAC in the ethernet header minimizes the scope of starvation attacks.

-Refer [Configuration commands](#configuration-commands) for corresponding command for each of the listed requirements.

 Support for DHCP snooping is added in SONiC 4.0.

-The number of snooping binding entries in DHCP DB is limited to 1K.
+The number of snooping binding entries in DHCP DB is limited to 8K.
 More details are listed in [Scalability](#scalability) section.

 Go back to [Beginning of the document](#dhcp-snooping).